H-Fontaine/Rust-neural/README.md

 # Neural

-### A neural network trained on the MNIST dataset to recongnize handwritten digits
+### A neural network trained on the MNIST dataset to recognize handwritten digits